Jala3400/Logo_to_ASCII/docs/usage.md

 - `--chars <CHARS>`: Characters used to convert the image [default: "8dbqp'·. "]
 - `-a, --add-chars <ADD_CHARS>`: Add characters to the default ones [default: ]
 - `-x, --except <EXCEPT>`: Exclude characters from the default ones [default: ]
-- `--dict <DICTS>...`: Specify to use the built-in dictionary.
+- `-d, --dict <DICTS>...`: Specify to use the built-in dictionary.
 Overrides `--chars` but not `--add-chars` and `--except` You can specify multiple times to use multiple dictionaries or specify a list separated by commas [possible values: all, symbols, blocks, blocks_all, box, box_all, box_double, box_double_all, nerd, math, numbers, letters]
 - `--char-size <CHAR_SIZE>`: Font size to use [default: 16]

 ### Image Processing